rsmp-nordic/tlc_programming/stage-based.md

 # Stage-based Strategy
 A stage-based program consists of stages separated by transitions.
-All state changes occur during transitions, while state state remain static during stages.
+All state changes occur during transitions, while state remain static during stages.

 ## Prerequisites
 Running a stage-based program depends on regional, controller, and intersection [configurations](configurations.md), which are defined outside the signal program.